SwedbankPay/developer.swedbankpay.com/_includes/merchant-authenticated-consumer.md

 instance.

 Below you can see an example of how the payment window looks like with and without Merchant Authenticated Consumer.
-To the left, the SSN is removed altogether because the payer is authenticated by the Merchant, and to the right the last 4/5 digits of the SSN required as usual.
+In the first image, the SSN is removed altogether because the payer is authenticated by the Merchant.
+In the bottom image, the last 4/5 digits of the SSN are required as usual.
+{:.text-center}

-![One-Click Payments without SSN][mac-no-ssn]{:width="436" height="393"}
+![One-Click Payments without SSN][mac-no-ssn]{:width="475" height="385"}
+{:.text-center}
-![Payments with SSN][mac-with-ssn]{:width="436" height="393"}
+![Payments with SSN][mac-with-ssn]{:width="475" height="460"}

 [checkin]: /checkout/checkin
 [payment-menu]: /checkout/payment-menu